jgoalby/jgoalby.github.io/games/template/readme.md

 - Remove the old button now that the callback one is everywhere (verify first)
 - Maybe make the new button similar to checkbox don't pass in the textures and no xpos and ypos?
 - Anything else we can do for the button?
 I want to be able to put it on options page too.

-# Next
-- Verify that the checkbox implementation I made works
-- Make sure the service worker code is working correctly
 - Make a button setting that can clear the cache via the service worker

 # More stuff to do